GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can stand in the open to force a target behind cover to peek you (preferably exposing yourself only from that target), just release the trigger at head level when they peek
 - peek, take the shot and immediately take cover to minimize incoming damage (by strafing or pop shooting)
 - can one shot dogs with the headhunter buff by shooting their legs
+- avoid using a scope, it allows you to see your surroundings when aiming and you often don't need the extra damage or magnification from using one (unless you're fighting targets above 50m)
 - Tip of the Spear is the best gear set for it

 ### Playing tank
 - main attributes: armor cores and repair skills
-- bulwark shield, artificer hive and Liberty/TDI Kard Custom are recommended
+- Bulwark Shield, Artificer Hive and Liberty/TDI Kard Custom are recommended
 - must be able to self-sustain incoming damage and not depend on anyone
 - must draw aggro on you by shooting mobs, maintaining proximity and line of sight
 - must force mobs out of cover